 2. Craft an irresistible book cover

-Collaborate with skilled graphic designers or seek professional assistance to ensure your book cover stands out among the crowded bookshelves or digital platforms.
+Collaborate with skilled graphic designers or seek professional assistance to ensure your book cover stands out among the crowded bookshelves and digital platforms.

 3. Engage in strategic branding